alexakreizinger/styleguide/README.md

 > **NOTE:** The `^[AUDIENCE].index.md` files start with a caret so that the index file will appear first alphabetically (because it's convenient when it's at the top of the list).
 The caret doesn't serve an actual purpose, Jekyll-wise.

-* For example, `pages/mktg/grammar.md` generates a page you can visit at https://alexakreizinger.github.io/styleguide/marketing/grammar/.
+* For example, `pages/mktg/grammar.md` generates a page you can visit at https://alexakreizinger.github.io/styleguide/mktg/grammar/.

 * The page itself pulls data from `_data/stylerules/grammar.yml`.
 It does this by using `include` to call upon the `get_rules_for_audience.md` (where the filename is `site.data.stylerules.grammar` and the audience is `dev`).

 * As such, the output will include all style rules from `_data/stylerules/grammar.yml` that are aimed at developers.

 #### **All**
-* audience: n/a
+* audience: all
 * url: `all`
 * title: All
 * (semi-secret; hidden from nav and search)